 LCC is a cycling club (membership organization) dedicated to the safety, recreation, and education of all types of cycling and skill levels.
 One way that we achieve this is through group rides.
-For 2022, there will be approximately 60 Weekly Rides and 10 Special and Destination Rides.
+There will be numerous weekly and special rides that need a host.
 These rides would not be possible without club members taking turns to host and coordinate.